GfSE/SAF-Specification/viewpoints/System-Process-Viewpoint.md

 * Which functions are out of scope of the system?
 * Which functions will the system provide?
 ## Presentation
-The System Process Activities and their sequence related to a System UseCase are represented in activity diagrams featuring swim lanes.
-The swim lanes are typed with Context Element usage and SOI usage from the same System Context of the abovementioned Use case.
+An activity diagram featuring the ordered execution of System Process Actions.
+The activity diagram swim lanes are typed with Context Element usage and SOI usage from the same System Context.
-In order to improve the clarity of diagrams it may be appropriate to use several activity diagrams for one system process.
+Note: In order to improve the clarity of presentation it may be appropriate to use several activity diagrams for one System Process.

-A table listing all identified system functions, the system processes in which they appera and the functional exchange with the context elements.
+A tabular format listing all identified System Functions, the System Processes in which they appear, and the Comtext Exchange with the Context Functions.

 ## Profile Model Reference
 * Allocate [SysML Profile]